 The Atlas identified that the oil and gas sector is a major worldwide sector that can have positive and negative effects on a number of areas covered by the SDGs.
 The aim of Atlas is to facilitate a dialog on the ways in which oil and gas companies, acting individually and collaboratively with governments, communities, civil society and other partners, can help to achieve and raise awareness of sustainable development goals.
 Among the general conclusions of Atlas, which could guide action and stimulate further discussion and research, are as follows: the oil and gas industry has the capacity to contribute to the 17 Sustainable Development Goals; the scope and nature of typical oil and gas activities refer to certain sustainable development objectives, where there are particularly strong opportunities to contribute, And there are opportunities for the integration of SDGs into the core business activities of oil and gas companies.
 Oil and gas companies can benefit from collaboration with stakeholders to expand their impact and enhance their ability to tap additional resources to achieve SDGs, which are often interlinked with SDGs, and require approaches that ensure synergies and manage trade.
 The key issue areas for oil and gas mapped to the SDGs is shown in figure 2.

-In general, it has identified seven priority SDGs and five additional SDGs that are foundational to the work of the chemistry community.
-The chemistry enterprise has a broad reach into technology, the economy, and human health, and there are already many ways chemists are working to support global sustainable development.